Sign Patterns of Inverse Doubly-Nonnegative Matrices

 \end{proof}

-The feasible sign patterns of inverse doubly nonnegative matrices, as characterized in Theorem 1, are restricted compared to the feasible sign patterns for inverse nonnegative matrices as developed in \cite{sign1,sign2,sign3}.
+The feasible sign patterns of inverse doubly nonnegative matrices, as characterized in Theorem 1, are restricted compared to the feasible sign patterns for inverse nonnegative matrices as developed in \cite{sign1,sign2,sign3}, even for symmetric patterns and matrices.
 The following is an example of a sign matrix which is feasible for an inverse nonnegative matrix, but not for an (irreducible) inverse doubly-nonnegative matrix:

 The sign matrix $\overline{S}$ does not have a connected negative-sign graph, hence it does not meet the conditions in Theorem $1$.
 However, a matrix with this sign pattern can be inverse nonnegative.
 For instance, the following matrix can be checked to be inverse nonnegative (indeed inverse positive):